 Costing: Based on the Schematic Design, the project team has identified an estimated total cost of \$14,086,008 for the new Hebbron Family Center.
-Currently, the project has a total budget allocation of \$11,147,115.
-LCS staff have been in communication with the Community Development Department regarding future allocations of CDBG funding to assist in closing the gap of \$2.89 million.
+At this time, the project has a total budget allocation of \$11,147,115.
+LCS staff have been in communication with Community Development regarding future allocations of CDBG funding to assist in closing the gap.
 The project team continues to work on finding creative ways to leverage funding and minimize the cost.
-Some strategies include criteria-based documents allowing the Design Build Entity (DBE) to develop creative solutions, establishing Additive/Bid Alternatives and seeking additional funding sources.
+Some strategies include criteria-based documents allowing the Design Build Entity to develop created solutions, establishing additive alternatives, and seeking additional funding sources.